 However, to typeset your material, your Word document files need to be converted into a page layout program, such as Adobe InDesign.
 This process can strip out a lot of the hard work you or your editor have done—setting up headings, dashes, italics, excerpts, etc.—if not set up correctly beforehand.

 I can prepare your MSWord manuscript for typesetting to ensure a smooth, efficient conversion.
 Formatting will prevent ugly paragraph and line breaks, so that your 3-point ellipses, or your nested quotation marks, are kept together on one line, or all your em dashes reverting to hyphens.

 Formatting will also help your typesetter identify heading levels and other style choices to ensure that your preferences are not overlooked.
-From there, the typesetter will make adjustments as necessary to ensure a beautiful, final product.
+From there, the typesetter will adjust as necessary to ensure a beautiful, final product.
 Think of formatting as a helping hand for your typesetter.

 Basic formatting involves setting up the following:

 styles for excerpts (such as poetry, block quotes, and other textual elements)

 I will also prepare the following for the typesetter: